anetasopa/anetasopa/README.md

 * [repo](https://github.com/butterfly-123/colored-balls)

 ### GAME PONG
+Pong is a game that consists in bouncing a ball with two paddles.
+Good luck 😄
 * [link](https://game-pong-batterfly-123.netlify.app/)
 * [repo](https://github.com/butterfly-123/game-pong)

 ### WEATHER APP
+This is an application that will show you the weather in different parts of the world.

 *
 * [repo](https://github.com/butterfly-123/weather-app)

 ### TODO LIST
+Thank this aplication you can save, edit and remove your daily tasks.
 * [link](https://to-do-butterfly-123.netlify.app)
 * [repo](https://github.com/butterfly-123/to-do-list)

 ### DRAGONS
+With this application you can feel like a real 'dragon' seller!
+You can buy, update your dragon and sell at the price you want 🌱

 *
 * [repo](https://github.com/butterfly-123/dragons)